lukesherwood/hikable-api/README.md

 ## Future updates
- - Add review functionality to be able to rate hikes in order to ensure that people find the best hikes.
+ - Link to Google Maps for driving directions from current location.
  - Add ability for user to add their own hikes to the database.
- - Ability for users to add their own pictures to the hikes when reviewing.
- - Link to Google Maps for driving directions from current location.